sgmurphy/wordpress-plugins/backwpup/readme.txt

 [You can find a detailed tutorial in the BackWPup documentation.](https://backwpup.com/docs/install-backwpup-pro-activate-licence/)

 == Changelog ==

+= 4.1.0 =
+Release date: Jun 4, 2024

+* Changed: Add Restore to the free version
+* Fixed: Improved checking of encrypted archives
+* Added (pro): decryption and encryption with WP-CLI of archives
+* Fixed (pro): Problems with Asymmetric encryption on restarts

 = 4.0.4 =
 Release date: March 12, 2024